The MoodSphere: Why Voice Crumbs Doesn't Have a Record Button

 Every Sunday at 7pm, Voice Crumbs sends you a notification.
 Not a reminder to journal — a recap of what you actually said this week.

 This is the MoodSphere's long game.
 Individual entries are useful.
 But the accumulation of entries, surfaced at the right moment, is where the real value lives.
+It also quietly builds the habit — you see your own words coming back to you and think "I want more of those next week."

 No Account Required